1995–96 Utah Jazz season: Off-season

+Regular season

-The Jazz got off to a fast start by winning ten of their first twelve games of the regular season, then later on holding a 32–16 record at the All-Star break.
-The team won seven straight games between February and March, and finished in second place in the Midwest Division with a 55–27 record, earning the third seed in the Western Conference; they also made their thirteenth consecutive trip to the NBA playoffs.
+With the addition of Morris, the Jazz got off to a fast start by winning ten of their first twelve games of the regular season, and later on held a 32–16 record at the All-Star break.
+The team posted a seven-game winning streak between February and March, and posted a six-game winning streak in March, but lost seven of their final twelve games of the season.
+The Jazz finished in second place in the Midwest Division with a 55–27 record, and earned the third seed in the Western Conference; the team qualified for the NBA playoffs for the 13th consecutive year.

-Karl Malone averaged 25.7 points, 9.8 rebounds and 1.7 steals per game, and was named to the All-NBA First Team, while John Stockton averaged 14.7 points, 11.2 assists and 1.7 steals per game, and was named to the All-NBA Second Team.
-In addition, Jeff Hornacek provided the team with 15.2 points and 1.3 steals per game, and led them with 104 three-point field goals, while Morris contributed 10.5 points per game, and David Benoit provided with 8.2 points and 4.7 rebounds per game.
-Off the bench, Antoine Carr contributed 7.3 points per game, while Adam Keefe provided with 6.1 points and 5.5 rebounds per game, and Felton Spencer averaged 5.6 points and 4.3 rebounds per game.
+Karl Malone averaged 25.7 points, 9.8 rebounds, 4.2 assists and 1.7 steals per game, and was named to the All-NBA First Team, while Jeff Hornacek averaged 15.2 points, 4.1 assists and 1.3 steals per game, and led the Jazz with 104 three-point field goals, and John Stockton provided the team with 14.7 points, 11.2 assists and 1.7 steals per game, and was named to the All-NBA Second Team.
+In addition, Morris contributed 10.5 points per game, while David Benoit provided with 8.2 points and 4.7 rebounds per game.
+Off the bench, Antoine Carr contributed 7.3 points per game, while Adam Keefe provided with 6.1 points and 5.5 rebounds per game, starting center Felton Spencer averaged 5.6 points and 4.3 rebounds per game, and Eisley contributed 4.4 points per game.

 During the NBA All-Star weekend at the Alamodome in San Antonio, Texas, Malone and Stockton were both selected for the 1996 NBA All-Star Game, as members of the Western Conference All-Star team.
 Stockton had another record-breaking season, leading the NBA in assists for the ninth consecutive season, while breaking Maurice Cheeks career record in steals, and Malone moved into ninth place in all-time scoring.
 Malone also finished in seventh place in Most Valuable Player voting.

-In the Western Conference First Round of the 1996 NBA playoffs, the Jazz defeated the Portland Trail Blazers in a full five-game series, which included a 38-point margin in a 102–64 home win at the Delta Center in Game 5.
-In the Western Conference Semi-finals, they continued to play strong basketball as they beat the Midwest Division champion San Antonio Spurs in six games.
-However, in the Western Conference finals for the third time in five years, they lost to the Seattle SuperSonics in seven games.
-The SuperSonics would reach the 1996 NBA Finals, but would lose in six games to the Michael Jordan-led Chicago Bulls.

 The Jazz finished fifth in the NBA in home-game attendance, with an attendance of 813,073 at the Delta Center during the regular season.
-Following the season, Benoit signed as a free agent with the New Jersey Nets, and Spencer was traded to the Orlando Magic.